-A newly published study details the how physicists discovered the first direct evidence of pear shaped nuclei in exotic atoms, a finding that could help explain why the Big Bang created more matter than antimatter.
+A newly published study details how physicists discovered the first direct evidence of pear-shaped nuclei in exotic atoms, a finding that could help explain why the Big Bang created more matter than antimatter.

 The findings could advance the search for a new fundamental force in nature that could explain why the Big Bang created more matter than antimatter—a pivotal imbalance in the history of everything.

 “If equal amounts of matter and antimatter were created at the Big Bang, everything would have annihilated, and there would be no galaxies, stars, planets or people,” said Tim Chupp, a University of Michigan professor of physics and biomedical engineering and co-author of a paper on the work published in the May 9 issue of the journal Nature.

 Antimatter particles have the same mass but opposite charge from their matter counterparts.
 Antimatter is rare in the known universe, flitting briefly in and out of existence in cosmic rays, solar flares and particle accelerators like CERN’s Large Hadron Collider, for example.
 When they find each other, matter and antimatter particles mutually destruct or annihilate.